 As roads are constructed or reconstructed, infrastructure should be considered for each mode.
-New or improved infrastructure should be consistent with the land use context, meet design standards, and help to complete the priority network for that mode.
+New or improved infrastructure should be consistent with the land use context (such as providing sidewalks in urban areas and wide shoulders or separated paths in rural areas), meet design standards, and help to complete the priority network for that mode.